 If you enter a transaction on the left side of the asset a/c, it means you have debited the a/c for the transaction.
 Similarly, if you have entered another transaction on the credit side of the asset a/c, that means you have credited the asset a/c.

 You can also use Dr. and Cr. as abbreviation for debit and credit respectively.

 Depending on the type of expenses, debit and credit is defined.
-For instance, any increase in assets and expenses are recorded as debits, whereas increase in liability, capital and income are recorded as credits.
-Similarly, decrease in assets and expenses are recorded as credits, where as decrease in liability, capital and income are recorded as debit.
+For instance, any increase in assets and expenses are recorded as debits, whereas increases in liability, capital and income are recorded as credits.
+Similarly, decrease in assets and expenses are recorded as credits, whereas decrease in liability, capital and income are recorded as debit.

 Please, note a transaction can also debit or credit more than two accounts depending on its financial impact.
 If a transaction has impact on two accounts, then debit must equal to credit.
 If it has impact on more than two, then total of debit must equal to the total of credit, or else trial balance will not tally.